If you're a new visitor to Banff National Park, you may find the selection of…

 Camping at Taylor Lake

-The trailhead to Taylor Lake is accessed from the Trans-Canada Highway, eight kilometres west of Castle Junction (get in the left hand lane but exercise caution crossing the east bound Trans-Canada Highway) or 17 kilometres east from Lake Louise Village.
+The trailhead to Taylor Lake is accessed from the Trans-Canada Highway, 8 km west of Castle Junction (get in the left hand lane but exercise caution crossing the east bound Trans-Canada Highway) or 17 km east of Lake Louise Village.

 If you’re hiking in fall I’d also recommend a warm coat as the weather can change in an instant.
 And a blow up seat cushion for lunch time, especially if it’s damp can be a game-changer.